Labbeti/dcase2024-task6-baseline/README.md

     <img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-black.svg?style=for-the-badge&labelColor=gray">
 </a>

-DCASE2024 Challenge Task 6 baseline system (Automated Audio Captioning)
+DCASE2024 Challenge Task 6 baseline system (Automated Audio Captioning, AAC)

 The main model is composed of a pretrained convolutional encoder to extract features and a transformer decoder to generate caption.
 For more information, please refer to the corresponding [DCASE task page](https://dcase.community/challenge2024/task-automated-audio-captioning).

+### Features overview:
+- Train an AAC model on the Clotho dataset
+- Download data and extract features
+- Compute a large set of AAC-specific metrics
+- Output training characteristics (number of parameters, MACs, energy consumption...)

 ## Installation